 This is part 1 of a 3-part series.
 You can find the introduction here.
 In order to attain a racially inclusive and equitable workforce, institutions must track internal demographic data, define targeted goals to attract a diverse applicant pool, eliminate bias in the hiring process, and develop a culture that retains workers of color atContinue reading “1.
-Revamp Your Recruitment and Interview Process to Mitigate Risk”
+Revamp Your Recruitment and Interview Process to Mitigate Bias”

 Leaders often feel guilty when they decide to terminate an employee.
 You are unhappy with the performance of an employee, but you have difficulty deciding if and when to terminate that employee.
 This leads to stress and anxiety for you and continued poor performance by the employee.
 One simple and powerful question to ask yourselfContinue reading “Are they unwilling or unable?”